 Death Investigation: A Guide for the Scene Investigation

-This NIJ study, initiated in 1996 and updated in 2011, was designed to identify, describe, and assemble a set of investigative tasks that should be performed at every death scene.
+This NIJ guide, initiated in 1996 and updated in 2011 and 2024, was designed to identify, describe, and assemble a set of investigative tasks that should be performed at every death scene.
 These tasks serve as the foundation of the guide for death scene investigators.
 The guide gathered input from national and international organizations and subject matter experts who are responsible for the investigation of deaths and their outcomes.
-Click here for for access to this report.
+Access the guide.

 Research and Development in Forensic Science for Criminal Justice Purposes Program